saltict/availproject.github.io/README.md

 ## The Avail Solution

-Avail is building a general-purpose data availability layer that addresses scalability, governance, and decentralization concerns.
-It enables constructs like Validiums and Sovereign Rollups to take data availability off-chain, thereby reducing costs and increasing efficiency.
+Avail is a blockchain-based platform focused on creating a general-purpose data availability layer, addressing key challenges such as scalability, governance, and decentralization.
+By enabling technologies like Validiums and Sovereign Rollups, Avail allows for off-chain data availability, which significantly reduces costs and enhances efficiency.

 ### Key Features